PDFs in Anvil

 Once we’ve rendered our Form as a PDF, it’s easy to send an email with the document attached.

 We first need to add the Email Service to our app.
-In the App Browser, click the + next to SERVICES and click on Email.
-To test out the app, we can check Test Mode so that all emails are redirected to us.
+In the Sidebar Menu, click the blue plus button and click on Email.

 We can then write a function in the Server Module which calls create_pdf